flxbl-io/sfpowerscripts/decision records/release/006-release-defn-generator.md

 ## Decision

-sfpowerscripts will introduce a new command 'releasedefinition:generate' that can be used to generate a release definition file, The generatated release definiton  can then be used as an input to 'orchestrator:release' to deploy artifacts in the pipeline.
+sfpowerscripts will introduce a new command 'releasedefinition:generate' that can be used to generate a release definition file, The generatated release definition  can then be used as an input to 'orchestrator:release' to deploy artifacts in the pipeline.

 ```mermaid
 flowchart TD